JoakimOL/Ttm4135-compendium/src/04-pseudorandomnumbers.md

 problematic since the keys are possibly very large.

 ## Visual cryptography
-> An appication of the one time pad is visual cryptography which  splits an image into two shares
+> An application of the one time pad is visual cryptography which  splits an image into two shares
 > Decryption works by overlaying the two shared images

 Works by splitting the pixel in a random way, just like splitting a bit in the one time pad.
-Each split doesnt reveal any info about the image, again alike the one time pad.
+Each split doesn't reveal any info about the image, again alike the one time pad.

-encrypting an image:
+Encrypting an image:

 - generate the one time pad, _P_, (random string of bits), with length equal to the number of pixels in the image